Edparra/whats_for_lunch/README.md

 # What's For Lunch

-App built with ruby on rails to figure out the best place to eat based on rating and last date visited.
+App built with ruby on rails to figure out the best place to eat, based on rating and last date visited.

 Technologies Used: